 Uber made it very simple with their refer-a-friend program.

 Your brand should always focus on solving your audience's problems and making their lives easier.
-And it may not just be through your brand, could also be about getting them together, like through a Facebook page, for them to interact both with you and each other.
+And it may not just be through your brand, could also be about getting them together, like through a Facebook page, or WhatsApp group, for them to interact both with you and each other.

 It also serves you because it helps you understand them and their questions in more detail, and sharpen that buyer persona.